Council Frequently Asked Questions

 Are residential modular plans required to have a state seal?

 (A) No; residential modular plans are filed with LLR, but they are not approved and sealed as the commercial modular plans are.
-Should a jurisdiction have concerns as to whether a residential plan has been filed with the state they may call or email Maggie Castles at 803-896-4688 or firstname.lastname@example.org.
+Should a jurisdiction have concerns as to whether a residential plan has been filed with the state they may call or email Maggie Smith at 803-896-4688 or firstname.lastname@example.org.

 Who do I contact if I have a code question about my home or business?